HiskelKelemework/email_harvester/README.md

+# This is an email harvester program
+### It crawls websites searching for email addresses and saves them to a csv file.

-# pip install -r requirements.txt to install dependencies
+## pip install -r requirements.txt to install dependencies

+## python harvester.py -h for help on how to use

-# Type anything on the console and hit enter to quit
+## Type anything on the console and hit enter to quit

-# python harvester.py -h for help on how to use